ARM-software/acle/cmse/cmse.md

 unknown if the function `bar()` uses floating point registers to store secret information.

-The following T32 instruction sequence is an implementation of this function using the soft-float ABI:
+The following T32 instruction sequence is an implementation of this function:

 ``` c
 .global foo